-Everglades Construction Project (ECP): Twelve interrelated construction projects located between Lake Okeechobee and the Everglades.
-The cornerstone of the ECP is six large constructed wetlands known as Stormwater Treatment Areas (STAs).
-They use naturally occurring biological processes to reduce phosphorus that enters the Everglades.
-The ECP also contains four hydropattern restoration projects that will improve the volume, timing, and distribution of water entering the Everglades.
+Everglades Construction Project (ECP): The ECP is a requirement of the 1994 Everglades Forever Act and is the foundation of a large ecosystem restoration program, composed of twelve interrelated construction projects between Lake Okeechobee and the Everglades including about 40,000 acres of Stormwater Treatment Areas (STAs).
+It also contains four hydropattern restoration projects that will improve the volume, timing, and distribution of water entering the Everglades.
+Through the state's 2003 Long-Term Plan, the ECP was expanded to include the addition of approximately 18,000 acres of STAs.

-Everglades Forever Act (EFA): A 1994 Florida law (Section 373.4592, Florida Statutes), amended in 2003, to promote Everglades restoration and protection.
+- Everglades Forever Act (EFA): A 1994 Florida law (Section 373.4592, Florida Statutes), amended in 2003, to promote Everglades restoration and protection.
 This will be achieved through comprehensive and innovative solutions to issues of water quality, water quantity, hydroperiod, and invasion of exotic species to the Everglades ecosystem.
-The EFA establishes the plan, the enforceable schedule, and the funding for the various components of the Everglades Program.

-Everglades Nutrient Removal (ENR) Project: A constructed wetland, initiated in 1994, designed to biologically remove phosphorus from agricultural runoff water before entering the Arthur R. Marshall Loxahatchee National Wildlife Refuge.
-This demonstration project was also designed to optimize operation of constructed wetlands for phosphorus removal, which has proven highly effective.

-- Everglades Program: Projects, regulations, monitoring efforts, and research associated with restoring and protecting the Everglades.
+The EFA establishes the plan, the enforceable schedule, and the funding for the various components of the Everglades Program. - Everglades Nutrient Removal (ENR) Project: A constructed wetland, initiated in 1994, designed to biologically remove phosphorus from agricultural runoff water before entering the Arthur R. Marshall Loxahatchee National Wildlife Refuge.
+This demonstration project was also designed to optimize operation of constructed wetlands for phosphorus removal, which has proven highly effective. - Everglades Program: Projects, regulations, monitoring efforts, and research associated with restoring and protecting the Everglades.
 This program was established by the 1994 Everglades Forever Act. - Everglades Protection Area (EPA): As defined in the Everglades Forever Act, the EPA is comprised of Water Conservation Areas 1, 2A, 2B, 3A, and 3B, the Arthur R. Marshall Loxahatchee National Wildlife Refuge, and the Everglades National Park. - Everglades Stormwater Program (ESP): A program to ensure that water quality standards are met at all structures not included in the Everglades Construction Project. - Everglades Trust Fund: A fund created by Florida law (Chapter 97-258, Florida Statutes) to support ecosystem restoration of the Everglades. - Excursion (in water quality): A constituent concentration that is of potential concern as an exceedance and possible violation of a water quality criterion.
 "Excursion" indicates some uncertainty in the interpretation of the reported constituent concentration, requiring further evaluation of background conditions, ancillary data, quality assurance, and historical data.
 These factors must be assessed by the Florida Department of Environmental Protection (FDEP) before the concentration is considered an exceedance or violation.